Data protection information according to Art. 13 and 14 of the EU General Data Protection Regulation (GDPR)

 5. How long will my personal data be stored?

-To the extent necessary, we process your personal data for the duration of our business relationship, which also includes the initiation and execution of a contract.
+To the extent necessary, we process your personal data for the duration of our business relationship, which also includes the initiation and execution of a contract and to defend our rights.
 In addition, we are subject to various retention and documentation obligations resulting from national laws.

 Unless otherwise stipulated by special law, the retention obligation lasts 10 years in accordance with the Swiss Code of Obligations, beginning at the end of the financial year.